dorzhey/hugface_textclass/README.md

 # hugface_textclass

-A Python tool for benchmarking text classification approaches (baseline feed-forward vs. Transformer fine-tuning).
-It handles:
-- Automated data loading and optional text cleaning
-- Augmentation via nlpaug
+hugface_textclass is an open-source tool that streamlines text classification by integrating Hugging Face models, PyTorch, and data processing utilities.
+It enables quick experimentation with various approaches, from baseline feed-forward classifiers to full Transformer fine-tuning.
+The framework provides automatic dataset handling, optional text augmentation, and flexible training configurations, making it easy to benchmark new datasets efficiently.

+## Features
+- **Full support for Hugging Face models** (e.g., BERT, DistilBERT, GPT) with the `Trainer` API
-- Baseline NN with frozen Transformer embeddings
+- **Baseline approach** using frozen Transformer embeddings with a simple MLP classifier
-- Full Transformer finetuning (Hugging Face Trainer)
-- Optional freezing of lower Transformer layers
+- **Text augmentation** via `nlpaug` for boosting training diversity
+- **Data preprocessing** with automatic text cleaning and tokenization
+- **Flexible training setup** (adjustable batch size, learning rate, epochs, layer freezing)
+- **Easy-to-use CLI** for specifying models, hyperparameters, and data handling
+- **Fully open-source** and extendable for custom modifications

 ## Installation